Excerpt from Make the Cut: Sabre Fencing for Adults, pre-print July 2021.

 So don’t put your back knee at exactly right angles to your front knee.
 Other than that, put your feet where you like.
 Move however you need to.

-It is true that there are plenty of other movements in sabre — many of them also prescribed in books — that can also potentially hurt you, albeit in ways less sudden and dramatic than a knee dislocation.
+There are many other movements in sabre that can also potentially hurt you, albeit in ways less sudden and dramatic than a knee dislocation.
+Many of them are also prescribed in fencing books.
 Don’t worry; these are far outnumbered by ways in which you can move well.
-When in doubt, move the way that feels natural to you.
+When in doubt, move in a way that feels natural to you.
 If it hurts, stop.
 If it feels awkward, adjust.
 Any time you suspect you shouldn’t move in a particular way, listen to your body.
 Move in a way that’s comfortable.

 This principle extends to any specific question you have about how you should move.
 How far should you bend your knees?
 As far as you feel comfortable.
 How far apart should your feet be?
 However far they are when you move and aren’t thinking about it.
 How much should you turn your body or your head or your hips to get into stance?
 As far as you need to so you’re facing your opponent, while still letting your body position itself the way it wants.